Cats are great at looking after themselves – but domestic breeds need us humans much more than they might like to think, especially in winter.

 In lower temperatures, it’s tempting to eat more food for comfort and warmth – and treats become especially frequent on the approach to Christmas, of course.
 Your cat might eat up to 25% more food during than they would during other seasons, especially if they spend a lot of time outside.
 If you’d like advice about making sure you don’t end up with a fat cat, our vets can discuss diet options with you.

 If you have an older cat, arthritis can strike during cold weather – and poor vision can also be an issue, especially with darker nights drawing in.
 But at any age, we can give your cat a thorough examination to spot signs of anything that may require treatment or extra care.

 Like vaccinations, a seasonal check-up is a great opportunity to make sure your pet has no dental concerns – especially as extra treats and other rich food over winter might pose a greater threat than usual.

-If there’s anything else that worries you about your cat during autumn and winter, please don’t hesitate to ask Denise or another member of our team – and we’ll refer you to one of our vets if we feel that further investigation is required.
+If there’s anything else that worries you about your cat during autumn and winter, please don’t hesitate to ask Denise or another of our team – and we’ll refer you to one of our vets if we feel that more attention is required.